INKSec/FlutterMobileApp/README.md

 ## Installation & Usage Instructions

 APK builds are available through our CI build system.
-To obtain the latest build, please go to `CI/CD > Pipelines`, find the newest tag, then click on the three dots next to the pipeline entry and select the `build:archive` option.
+To obtain the latest build, please go to `CI/CD > Pipelines > Tags`, find the newest tag, then click on the three dots next to the pipeline entry and select the `build:archive` option.
 Note that APK builds are only performed for tagged commits in order to not overstress the build server.

-For usage instructions please consult the wiki.
+**For usage instructions please consult the wiki.**

 ## Code Structure